 Unlike traditional hotels in the city, these boutique hotels attract a young, modern crowd, who appreciate art and like to have fun.
-Therefore, they offer great restaurants, hype bars, an fantastic décor with art works and design pieces, plus a bustling night life!
+Therefore, they offer great restaurants, hype bars, a fantastic décor with art works and design pieces, plus a bustling nightlife!

 Built in the 1920’s, the hotel was considered one of the best in town.
 At the time, everyone passing through Times Square (between 1938 and 1951) would certainly enter the hotel to go to Diamond Horseshoe – a club / theater serving dinners in the basement of the hotel.

 After being sealed and closed for 62 years, the hotel was repurchased by a millionaire by $20 million and reopened in the New Year’s Eve of 2014.

 One of the great attractions at the hotel is the show Queen of the Night, which takes place inside the famous Diamond Horseshoe which was also revitalized.
 Giovanna Battaglia is the Creative Director of this “theatrical dinner” that mixes theater, music, circus and design.
 The Dress Code?
 They ask you to “Dress for the Queen”, so only formal attires, cocktail dresses or luxurious costumes are accepted.